 If you’re butting heads with someone in early adolescence, here’s a developmental reminder: teenagers act their age.
 There are a few things you should keep in mind.
-Through no fault of their own, most people aged 12 to 15 simply cannot be expected to manage the following typical teenage behavior:
+Through no fault of their own, most people aged 12 to 15 simply cannot be expected to manage the following teenage behaviors:

 - Focus on anything at all when an insect, spider or puppy is nearby.